Best Free Places to Play Inside in Sioux City & Siouxland

 IBP Ice Center3808 Stadium Drive

-- The IBP Ice Center offers indoor skating and usually has public skating hours on Fridays and Saturdays evenings.
+- The IBP Ice Center offers indoor skating and usually has public skating hours on Fridays from 7-9pm.

 - Visit the IBP Ice Center website for more information on hours, prices, and other icy fun.